Pragmatismo/screenglitchvid/README.md

 detectors plus high-energy windows), and then drops you into an interactive editor.
 Each track is rendered on a stacked timeline with draggable markers, zoom controls, scrollbars with auto-pan as the playhead approaches the edge, and a detail grid for precise edits.
 Add/remove tracks for user annotations, double-click to create new events, or rename tracks so other programs can reference them directly.
-A Play button now streams the song (via `simpleaudio`) so you can preview the markers in sync while the playhead keeps itself in view, and the Analysis Settings dialog lets you tweak hop length, tempo tightness, RMS/pitch thresholds, and onset behaviour before re-running the detector.
+A Play button now streams the song (via `pygame.mixer`) so you can preview the markers in sync while the playhead keeps itself in view, and the Analysis Settings dialog lets you tweak hop length, tempo tightness, RMS/pitch thresholds, and onset behaviour before re-running the detector.